-Restructuring reserve and related balances at March 31, 2005 were \$3.0 million, remaining the same as at December 31, 2004.
+The restructuring reserve at September 30, 2005 was \$3.0 million, the same as at December 31, 2004.

-The remaining balance in the restructuring reserve is related to the restoration liability for our leased manufacturing facilities.
+The balance in the restructuring reserve is related to the restoration liability for our leased manufacturing facilities.
 This liability will remain in effect through the end of the lease term, including any renewals.
 The Company has exercised its first option to renew the original lease, thereby extending any cash payments to be made relating to this liability out to 2007.
 The second renewal term, if exercised, would then extend the liability out an additional five years, to 2012.